 THE ABANDONED HOSPITAL IN GERMANY

 ‘Sanatorium Waldhaus’ is situated in the village Sülzhayn in Germany, a village known for its health resorts.
-It was left in 1990 and years later it was demolished.
+The old sanatorium was left abandoned in 1990 and almost 30 years later it was demolished.

 The sanatorium was built in 1898 by Elisabeth Teichgräber, initially as a holiday hotel for groups.
 The building was designed by architect A. Krieghoff.